 Medication Management at our Los Angeles Sober Living Homes

-Design Recovery offers medication management and monitoring resources to all residents at our Los Angeles sober living homes.
+Design Recovery offers medication management for addiction and monitoring resources to all residents at our Los Angeles sober living homes.
 We understand that during the early days of recovery, much of life is often in disarray.
 Residents can find it overwhelming dealing with financial wreckage, legal consequences, messy family dynamics, getting employment, or even knowing what time it is.
 Monitoring one’s intake of medicine can be a complicated business.
 However, taking care of one’s mental and physical health during sobriety is of paramount importance.

 Dual Diagnosis Residents

 Individuals who suffer from a substance use disorder and other comorbid mental health disorders are referred to as “dual diagnosis.”
 Many people develop mental health disorders as a direct result of their habitual substance abuse.
 In fact, studies show that individuals who abuse drugs and alcohol have far higher rates of depression, anxiety, and suicidal ideation.
 However, the reverse is also often true.
 Many individuals turn to drugs and alcohol as a means of escaping from the painful symptoms of mental health conditions.
 The result is a vicious cycle, wherein a person suffering from symptoms of mental illness engages in substance abuse for temporary relief, only to exacerbate their conditions over the long term and fortify patterns of addiction.